MAS-dfab/reciprocal_from_mesh/README.md

 # Reciprocal Frame Solver

-A COMPAS-based solver for generating reciprocal frame structures from triangulated meshes.
+A COMPAS-based solver for generating reciprocal frame structures from meshes.

 Based on and inspired by the **Future tree** and the algorithms by Aleksandra Anna Apolinarska (ETH Zurich).